belushkin/IBM/README.md

 All those technologies makes available to use different approaches for estimating of quality of wine.

+Also there is short Youtube video about this project: https://www.youtube.com/watch?v=ZOnEryXfjgY

 # The results of the work:

 ## SystemML (LogisticRegression):